 How to Cut Wood at an Angle With a Hand Saw or Miter Saw

 3 Ways to Cut Timber

-Making accurate square (90 degree) and mitered (angled) cuts in timber is an essential skill when making joints in furniture and in building construction.
+Making accurate square (90-degree) and mitered (angled) cuts in timber is an essential skill when making joints in furniture and in building construction.
 Even if you don't attempt any serious DIY, the need sometimes arises to cut a length of timber reasonably accurately.
 For instance, architrave may need to be cut around a window or doorway, skirtboards (baseboards) at the base of a wall have to be renewed, or a board from the cladding on your home or shed gets damaged and must be replaced.
-This hub shows you three methods to cut timber.
+This article shows you three methods to cut timber.